BjoernPetersen/MusicBot/docs/plugins/declaration.md

 It is recommended to create a base interface or class for your plugin, even if you don't plan on creating multiple implementations yourself.

+### `@ActiveBase`

+This annotation marks a base which is either actively used by the bot (like `Provider` and `Suggester`), or actively provides a feature and should be enabled even if no other active plugin depends on it.

+Plugins implementing an active base **must** also have an ID base.

 ### `@IdBase`

-If your plugin implements `Provider` or `Suggester`, your plugin will be looked up by its ID.
+If your plugin implements an active base (such as `Provider` or `Suggester`), it needs a base that identifies it.
+There will always be only one enabled plugin per ID base.

-The ID is derived from its most specific base, which is identified by the `@IdBase` annotation.
+For example, a provider of Spotify songs should implement a base interface `SpotifyProvider` annotated with `@IdBase`.
+Songs that implementation provides would not have a reference to the implementation itself, but to its ID, `SpotifyProvider`.
+If someone else comes along now and creates an alternative implementation of that ID base, songs created by the first implementation could still be used even though the implementation changed.

-If, for some reason, you absolutely don't want to create a base interface, you may also annotate your implementation with `@IdBase` directly.
+If, for some reason, you absolutely don't want to create a separate base interface, you may also annotate your implementation with `@IdBase` directly.

 A plugin must not have more than one ID base.

-### `@ActiveBase`

-This annotation is reserved for predefined base interfaces (`Provider` and `Suggester`).

-It marks bases which are actively used by the bot and may have multiple active implementations.

-Plugins implementing an active base must also have an ID base.

 ### Examples